angular/angular/aio/content/guide/router.md

 1. Rely on the router to call the resolver.
 Don't worry about all the ways that the user  could navigate away.
 That's the router's job.
 Write this class and let the router take it from there.

-1. The observable provided to the Router _must_ complete.
-If the observable does not complete, the navigation will not continue.

 The relevant *Crisis Center* code for this milestone follows.